Creating a form

 Composite attribute #

 This kind of form is used to create complex attributes.
-For example, if you need a control for displaying address which contains fields such as street, city, ZIP cod etc. you can build a composite attribute which contains all such fields and insert in on regular form.
-Such attribute can be used on many forms therefore you can build it once and use many times.
+For example, if you need a control for displaying addresses that contain fields such as street, city, ZIP code, etc. you can build a composite attribute that contains all such fields and insert them in regular form.
+Such attributes can be used in many forms therefore you can build it once and use it many times.

 Configuration #

-This type looks like regular form with all the attributes but difference is you can create only one document based on it.
+This type looks like a regular form with all the attributes but the difference is you can create only one document based on it.
 The power of this form is that this document could be used as a configuration form for an application.
-Using “mentions” mechanism you can easily refer to field on such documents.
-For example, if you need a hourly rate you can add such field on configuration form an use it to calculate expense on each document in application
+Using the “mentions” mechanism you can easily refer to fields on such documents.
+For example, if you need an hourly rate you can add such a field on the configuration form and use it to calculate the expense on each document in the application The system Global settings form is a good example.
+Such an attribute is only one and stores all Navigator365 system settings.
+It is however built the same way as a standard form with attributes.

 Creating a form #

-In Navigator365 there are only one kind of document therefore when you create a new form the sole information you should provide is name of the form and type of the form if you want something difference than standard form.
+To create a new form you should provide the name of the form and the type of the form.
+It is automatically set as type: Form – can be changed if you want to create a view of a form, a composite attribute, a dashboard, or a configuration form.
 After filling Form name you can press Save to create a new form.

 Form configuration (settings) #